Blendify/blender-manual/trunk/blender_docs/manual/render/opengl.rst

 You can use OpenGL to render both images and animations.

-Below is a comparison between the OpenGL render and a final render using the Blender Internal engine.
+Below is a comparison between the OpenGL render and a final render using the Cycles Render engine.

 .. list-table::

-   * - .. figure:: /images/opengl_rendered.jpg
+   * - .. figure:: /images/render_opengl_example-opengl-render.jpg
           :width: 320px

           OpenGL Render.

-     - .. figure:: /images/render_opengl_example_final.jpg
+     - .. figure:: /images/render_opengl_example-cycles-render.jpg
           :width: 320px

           Full Render.